nickbombaij/tilburg-training/README.md

-Tools to enhance academic productivity, collaboration, and transparency
+Tools to Enhance Academic Productivity, Collaboration, and Transparency
 ================

 ## Pre-Tutorial Set-up